 When the log was delivered, the furniture makers fashioned a base from it to support a 20½-foot-long precast concrete tabletop that tapers in width from 5 feet to 4.
 Figuring a log that size will take 10 years to dry out completely and will likely shrink in the process by as much as 10%, they built the tabletop with recessed spaces so it would sit on the base like a cap.
-The bolts that support the top can be adjusted to the desired height to compensate for the ensuing shrinkage.
+They can adjust the bolts that support the top to the desired height to compensate for the ensuing shrinkage.
 Problem solved.

 Focusing on teaching men in recovery how to make furniture from wood, metal and artisan concrete, the program supports up to 10 apprentices who work alongside French and two other full-time staff and a host of guest masters of craft.

 Besides making furniture, the men cook lunch Monday through Friday and serve it up family style.
 Often, it’s just the staff, some helpers and the apprentices.
-Sometimes, it’s prepared under the guidance of gourmet chefs.
+Sometimes, the group prepares the menu under the guidance of gourmet chefs.
 And other times random people from the community pop in to help.

-The most memorable event so far was a free concert held to raise awareness of the opioid crisis that attracted some 100 people.
+The most memorable event so far was a free concert.
+The group held it to raise awareness of the opioid crisis that attracted some 100 people.
 “We cooked a huge meal for everybody,” says French of the crowd of folks ages 5 to 90.
 Music was provided by the Asheville Symphony Youth Orchestra and accompanied by an African drum ensemble that “just popped up,” an odd mix that somehow meshed.

 “This place just attracts crazy stuff like that,” he says.
 “There’s always something going on.”